ulaval/modul-typescript-template/README.md

 > npm run dev

-Runs the application development mode
+Runs the application development mode.

 > npm run build

 Builds the application for production.
-All files are put in the 'dist' folder
+All files are put in the 'dist' folder.

 > npm run prod

 Runs the application from the 'dist' folder.
 The build needs to be done before.

+> npm run unit

+Runs unit tests using PhantomJS with Karma + Jasmine.

+> npm run unitall

+Runs unit tests using PhantomJS, Chrome and Firefox with Karma + Jasmine.

+> npm run e2e

+Runs End-to-end tests using Nightwatch and Selenium.

+> npm run test

+Runs all unit and e2e tests.

+> nom run tslint

+Runs the Typescript linter using TSLint.